 Tandoori shrimp are really easy to prepare and have such a fantastic flavor - there's lots of aromatic spices without it being spicy, and the yogurt helps them to be lovely and moist.
 I already wonder why I didn't make them sooner.
 They will definitely be on our menu again and I hope you'll add them to yours.

-- 1 tsp garlic finely grated (about 1 large clove)
+- 1 teaspoon garlic finely grated (about 1 large clove)

 - 1 pinch salt

-Ensure the shrimp/prawns are properly de-veigned and cleaned.
-Mix together the yogurt and the rest of the ingredients (ginger, garlic, lime juice, garam masala, chili, turmeric and salt) and add the shrimp.
+- Ensure the shrimp/prawns are properly de-veined and cleaned.
+If they are damp pat them dry.
+Mix together the yogurt and the rest of the ingredients (ginger, garlic, lemon juice, tandoori/garam masala, chili, turmeric and salt) with the shrimp.
 Ensure they are well covered and leave to marinade for between 30min to 2hours.